-Stones, Dylan, Hank Wangford, John Prine and a thousand others... inc. rock, folk and country... but not rap!
+Stones, Dylan, Hank Wangford, John Prine and a thousand others... inc. rock, folk and country... but I struggle with rap!

 What has been the highlight of your life so far?

-Helping Bosnian war victims, catching a double killer in Louisiana, buying a Land Rover to clear landmines, nominated Humanitarian Journalist of the Year back in 2007, and, most important, finding my long-lost father 2 years before he died.
+Helping Bosnian war victims, catching a double killer in America, words and pictures in the national press, buying/delivering a Land Rover to clear landmines, countless lectures in schools and theatres, and, probably most important, finding my long-lost father 2 years before he died.